diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 Tasks belong to a job, and their IDs are formed by replacing the job prefix of a job ID with a task prefix and adding a suffix to identify the task within the job.
 For example: `task_1410450250506_0003_m_000003` (000003, the fourth, task IDs are 0-based). `The task IDs are created for a job when it is initialized, so they do not necessarily dictate the order in which the tasks will be executed`.

 Tasks may be executed more than once, due to failure (see “Task Failure” on page 193) or speculative execution (see “Speculative Execution” on page 204), so to identify different instances of a task execution, task attempts are given unique IDs.
-For example: `attempt_1410450250506_0003_m_000003_0` is the first (0; attempt IDs are 0-based) attempt at running task task_1410450250506_0003_m_000003.
-Task attempts are allocated during the job run as needed, so their ordering represents the order in which they were created to run.
+For example: `attempt_1410450250506_0003_m_000003_0` is the first (0; attempt IDs are 0-based) attempt at running task task_1410450250506_0003_m_000003. `Task attempts are allocated during the job run as needed, so their ordering represents the order in which they were created to run`.

 #### The MapReduce Web UI
 http://resource-manager-host:8088/

 ##### Job History
 Job history is retained regardless of whether the job was successful.
-Job history files are stored in HDFS by the MapReduce application master, in a directory set by the `mapreduce.jobhistory.done-dir` property.
+Job history files are stored in HDFS `by the MapReduce application master`, in a directory set by the `mapreduce.jobhistory.done-dir` property.
 Job history files are kept for one week before being deleted by the system.
 ```shell
 mapred job -history
 ```